-What I’ve done with this article is to outline each major issue and solution, where there was one.
-None of these problems is a deal-breaker if BMW fixes it and pays, as they should.
-However, if you have to fix all this stuff yourself, as I did, any one of them is a potential dealbreaker.
+I’ve outlined each major issue I faced with my BMW R1200R and the solution where there was one.
+None of these problems alone are deal-breakers if BMW pays to fix them, as they should.
+But if you have to fix much of this stuff as I did, any one of them is a potential dealbreaker.

 BMW R1200R Problems

 Here is a list of the problems I had with my R1200R, all of which ultimately contributed to my selling it:

 - Leaking final drive unit and bad bearings